-When browsing untrusted or malicious websites, extra caution is recommended to protect against techniques like clickjacking or deceptive overlays.
-While 1Password is built to protect your data against a wide range of attacks, deceptive techniques can be used to trick you into filling personal information where you shouldn’t.
+Some websites may be untrusted or malicious, so we recommend that you use extra caution to protect against techniques like clickjacking or deceptive overlays when you browse the web.
+Although 1Password is built to protect your data against a wide range of attacks, deceptive techniques can be used to trick you into filling personal information where you shouldn’t.

-To protect your data and fill only the items you intend to, you can turn on additional autofill confirmation prompts so 1Password asks before filling sensitive items like credit cards or identities.
+To protect your 1Password data and only fill the items you intend to, you can turn on additional autofill confirmation prompts so 1Password asks before filling sensitive items like credit cards or identities.

 Turn on autofill confirmation prompts